You found our guide to the best employee benefits packages and perks at work.

-Employee benefits are forms of non-wage compensation offered to employees in addition to salary.
+Employee benefits packages are forms of non-wage compensation offered to employees in addition to salary.
 Standard benefit packages usually include medical coverage, retirement plan options, and paid time off.
 Employee perks are extras, such as rewards, services, facilities or activities, available to employees.
 Examples of employee perks include bonuses, unlimited snacks, and team outings.

 This article includes:

-- employee benefits for older workers
+- best employee benefits packages for older workers

-- employee benefits for work from home
+- top employee benefits for work from home

 - employee engagement perks